AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-01-Clone-Docker-Rebuild.md

 # Clone & Rebuild Project Dependencies using Docker

+Before you clone the repository to your local machine, we strongly suggest that you FORK a copy into your own GitHub account.
+Then use this for cloning and working upon.

 ## Clone using PhpStorm

 Close any existing project to return to the "home dialog" of PhpStorm.